supposedly/dialect-museum/README.md

 | <figure><kbd aria-role="presentation"><img src="https://user-images.githubusercontent.com/32081933/135920721-0405ee7b-e5dd-4336-aaeb-c1ffff458f34.png" alt="Different ways of saying `she's getting up` throughout Lebanon, enumerated really inefficiently.
 There's stuff like 'aymi', 'ayma', 'oymi', 'qaymi', 'qayma', and 'gayma'." /></kbd><br/><figcaption><sup><i>You'll find people living in Lebanon who pronounce it in any number of these ways, although I'm not sure if the crossed-out combinations exist.
 (The ones with "o" are stereotypically Northern, the ones with "q" stereotypically Druze, and the ones with "g" stereotypically Bedouin.)</i></sup></figcaption></figure> |
 | - |

-Jeez, that list wouldn't look nice at all in a book or on a webpage.
+Jeez, that list wouldn't look nice at all in a book or transplanted verbatim onto a webpage.
 But we've learned a bit about accents and lists since the last time we saw something like this.
 Can we use our newfound knowledge to compress the whole shebang into something presentable?

 Sure we can.
-If you really look at it, you'll notice that there are only three "variables", which I've colored orange, blue, and magenta: the pronunciation of the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
-Each one of them happens to have three possible pronunciations.
+If you really look at it, you'll notice that there are three "variables", which I've colored orange, blue, and magenta: the pronunciation of the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
+Each one of them happens to have three possible pronunciations depending on accent.

 When we put them all together and try to enumerate all the possible resulting words, we get a big old combinatorial explosion of twenty-seven entire forms to deal with.
 We can nix a few of them if